khotta/color_echo/README.md

 ## Release Note
+* v0.2.4, 2014-12-04
+    * Can now be able to specify a non-string when rainbow mode.
+    * Cab now be able to take over the setting of other types of sequence when rainbow mode.

 * v0.2.3, 2014-12-02
     * Fixed small bugs.

-* v0.2.4, 2014-12-04
-    * Be able to specify a non-string when rainbow mode.
-    * Be able to take over the setting of other types of sequence when rainbow mode.